 Content integrity means being able to verify the data you received is the exact same version of the data that you expected.
 This is imporant in a distributed system as this mechanism will catch incorrect data sent by bad peers.
-It also has implications for reproducibility as it lets you refer to a specific version of a dataset.
+It also has implications for reproducibility as it lets you refer to a specific version of the dataset you want.

 A common issue in data analysis is when data changes but the link to the data remains the same.
-For example, one day a file called data.zip might change, but a typical HTTP link to the file does not include a hash of the content, or provide a way to get updated metadata, so clients that only have the HTTP link have no way to check if the file changed without downloading the entire file again.
-Referring to a file by the hash of its content is called content addressability, and lets users not only verify that the data they receive is the version of the data they want, but also lets people cite specific versions of the data by referring to a specific hash.
+For example, one day a file called data.zip might change, but a simple HTTP link to the file does not include a hash of the content, so clients that only have the HTTP link have no way to check if the file changed.
+Looking up a file by the hash of its content is called content addressability, and lets users not only verify that the data they receive is the version of the data they want, but also lets people cite specific versions of the data by referring to a specific hash.